EmmyAnieDev/Learn-Laravel/README.md

 -   To start using sessions and storing session data, install the required package by running the command below:

 -   composer require barryvdh/laravel-debugbar --dev

+## CACHING

+-   Caching is a technique used to store frequently accessed data in a temporary storage area (called a cache) to reduce the time it takes to retrieve the data.

+-   By keeping copies of data in the cache, systems can avoid expensive operations like database queries or computations, thereby improving application performance and responsiveness.

+-   _Differences Between Session and Cache_

+*   Session is user-specific storage that persists data for a single user across their browsing session.
+It is typically used to store temporary user-related data, such as authentication information.

+*   Cache is a global storage mechanism that stores frequently accessed data, often from the database, to reduce load times and improve performance.
+It is not user-specific and is shared across all users.